cdgriffith/Box/README.rst

 5. If the string is a built-in that cannot be used, it will prepend a lowercase 'x'
 6. Removes any duplicate underscores

+This does not change the case of any of the keys.

 .. code:: python

-         bx = Box({"321 Is a terrible key!": "yes, really"}) bx.x321_Is_a_terrible_key
+         bx = Box({"321 Is a terrible Key!": "yes, really"}) bx.x321_Is_a_terrible_Key
          # 'yes, really'

-Note that these keys are not stored anywhere, and trying to modify them as an attribute will actually modify the underlying regular key's value.
+These keys are not stored anywhere, and trying to modify them as an attribute will actually modify the underlying regular key's value.

 **Warning: duplicate attributes possible**